 According to the UK’s National Audit Office, the cost to the NHS of medical negligence compensation is currently sitting at £4.4 billion.
-Around half of the compensation paid was for negligence during maternity care, with compensation for brain damaged babies often coming to sums of £20 million.
+Around half of the compensation paid was for birth injury claims, with compensation for brain-damaged babies often coming to sums of £20 million.

 The NHS – What can go wrong for mothers and babies?